-Grievances against a professor are dealt with according to the policies and procedures specified in the currently effective Campbell University Faculty Handbook.
-Students may initiate a grievance process by contacting the Assistant Dean or the Dean.
+Grievances against a professor are dealt with according to the policies and procedures specified in the currently effective Campbell University Faculty Handbook, Students may initiate a grievance process by contacting the Associate Dean or the Dean.

-Grievances against a student: Grievances against a student should be brought to the Assistant Dean.
-The Assistant Dean will contact the student accused of a covenant violation, informing him or her of the grievance.
-At the discretion of the Assistant Dean, the grievance may be dealt with following the formal process described below, or the student may be offered the choice between an informal process or the formal process:
+Grievances against a student: Grievances against a student should be brought to the Associate Dean, The Associate Dean will contact the student accused of a covenant violation, informing him or her of the grievance.
+At the discretion of the Associate Dean, the grievance may be dealt with following the formal process described below, or the student may be offered the choice between an informal process or the formal process:

-• Informal Process: If allowed by the Assistant Dean and chosen by the student, the grievance can be dealt with in an informal process.
-In this process, the Assistant Dean will gather information from the student, the person(s) initiating the grievance, and whomever else the Assistant Dean deems appropriate to determine the facts of the offense.
-The Assistant Dean will then make a decision regarding guilt or innocence and the Divinity School's response, including
+• Informal Process: If allowed by the Associate Dean and chosen by the student, the grievance can be dealt with in an informal process.
+In this process, the Associate Dean will gather information from the student, the person(s) initiating the grievance, and whomever else the Associate Dean deems appropriate to determine the facts of the offense.
+The Associate Dean will then make a decision regarding guilt or innocence and the Divinity School's response, including any disciplinary action deemed appropriate.

-- any disciplinary action deemed appropriate. - Formal Process: Under the formal process, the alleged offense(s) will be reviewed by the Divinity School Judicial Board, composed of the Assistant Dean (who will serve as Chair of the Board), the Director of Student Services and Alumni Relations, a student representative from the Student Advisory Leadership Team, and two faculty and/or staff members (one of whom shall be designated an alternate).
+• Formal Process: Under the formal process, the alleged offense(s) will be reviewed by the Divinity School Judicial Board, composed of the Associate Dean (who will serve as Chair of the Board), a student representative from the Student Advisory Leadership Team, and two faculty or staff members (one of whom shall be designated an alternate).
 This committee will review the grievance, gathering information from the student, the person(s) initiating the grievance, and whomever else the committee deems appropriate.
 The committee will make a decision regarding guilt or innocence and the Divinity School's response, including any disciplinary action deemed appropriate.

-Regardless of whether the formal or informal process is followed, the student who is the subject of a complaint or accusation will be fully informed of the grievance(s) brought against him/her, given ample opportunity to respond, and be assured the she/he will be heard fully, fairly, and in Christian charity.
+Regardless of whether the formal or informal process is followed, the student who is the subject of a complaint or accusation will be fully informed of the grievance(s) brought against him or her, given ample opportunity to respond, and be assured that she or he will be heard fully, fairly, and in Christian charity.
 The proceedings under either process will be held in strictest confidence by all parties concerned.